-Like all municipalities in Victoria, Monash has its own Municipal Emergency Management Plan for handling natural disasters and emergencies.
-This plan, coordinated through the Victoria Police by a Municipal Emergency Response Coordinator, sets out the procedures to be followed when Council and Community Resources are required in the case of an emergency.
+Like all municipalities in Victoria, Monash Council has its own Municipal Emergency Management Plan for handling natural disasters and emergencies.
+This plan, coordinated through Victoria Police by a Municipal Emergency Response Coordinator, sets out the procedures to be followed when Council and community resources are required in the case of an emergency.

-Under the Municipal Emergency Management Plan, many services can be called in to help including Ambulance and Fire Services, local Council, Service Authorities, Victorian Department of Human Services, Other State and Federal Government Departments, and the media.
+Under the plan, services can be called in to help, including ambulance and fire services, Council, other service authorities, the Department of Health and Human Services, other State and Federal government departments, and the media.
 These organisations have a specific role to play, depending on the nature of the emergency and the need at the time.